 (762 observations deleted)

 The keep command works in the same way, but in the opposite sense: running keep year datanum would drop all the variables except year and datanum.
 Running keep if gq==3 | gq==4 would drop everyone except those in group quarters.
 If you start with a data set that contains thousands of variables but only intend to use a dozen (very common), a keep command that cuts the data set down to just that dozen is an excellent starting point.
-On the other hand, if those variables have names that are codes rather than anything meaningful (also very typical in large data sets), consider renaming them first so you only have to use the codes once.
+On the other hand, if those variables have names that are codes rather than anything meaningful (also very typical in large data sets), consider renaming them first so you only have to use the ugly codes once.

-4.6 Change Variable Names
+3.6 Change Variable Names

 A good variable name tells you clearly what the variable contains.
-Good variable names make code easier to understand, easier to debug, and easier to write.
+Good variable names make your code easier to understand, easier to debug, and easier to write.
 If you have to choose between making a variable name short and making it clear, go with clear.

 The syntax to change a single variable name is just rename old_name new_name.
 Change pernum to person with: